massdriver-cloud/docs/docs/guides/shared_infrastructure_and_preview_environments.md

 # Sharing Infrastructure

-Shared projects in Massdriver are a mechanism that enables sharing an environments artifacts with other projects.
+Shared projects in Massdriver are a mechanism that enables sharing environments' artifacts with other projects.

 Shared projects facilitate collaboration, resource management, and operational governance across different teams or departments within an organization.
 When it comes to networking and container orchestration clusters, shared resources between projects brings several benefits:

 * **Resource Sharing and Segmentation**: Shared projects allow different teams to share resources and network configurations without compromising on isolation and security.
 This is crucial in a multi-tenant environment where various teams or applications need to coexist without interfering with each other.